Psykoral/modal-carousel/CONTRIBUTING.md

 Jet Brains IDE: VCS > Git > Push

-##Pull Requests back into Flippy grunt-starter-kit
+##Pull Requests back into Flippy modal-carousel

 Unless you're *very* familiar with the Git command line, It's recommended that you use the Git Pull Request Tools.

 - Go to https://github.com/{your org}/{your repo}/compare/ replacing the example names inside {brackets} with your own.
 - Use the "compare across forks" option.
-- Compare the Psykoral/grunt-starter-kit on the left with your own repo and fork on the right.
+- Compare the Psykoral/modal-carousel on the left with your own repo and fork on the right.
 - Using the 'Files Changed' tab, make sure all your changes are in correctly.
 - Once confirmed, hit the *Click to create a pull request for this comparison* button.
 - Be sure to check back for comments, questions and suggested changes on your pull request.